 Before adding new recipients to your contact list, you need to ensure that you have the proper permission for each and every recipient on your list.
 Why?
 Without proper permission, you run the risk of getting reported for spam, or worse, being sued or facing monetary penalties under anti-spam laws.
 The basic principle of permission is that you can only email people who have explicitly given you permission to contact them, and only about subjects that they have specifically agreed to.
 Failure to ensure that all your recipients fall into the “Acceptable Use” category below will result in immediate termination of your account.

 - Explicitly opted in with you online.
 Each recipient subscribed to your list online and opted in for one or several types of mailings, for example by clicking one or more subject-related checkboxes that were unselected by default.
 Co-registration on a partner’s site is OK as long as there are separate opt-in options for each list and it is clear to users that they are subscribing to your list.
 If you haven’t sent the recipient email in over 6 months, we recommend a reintroduction message reminding them what they subscribed to, and when.

 - Explicitly opted in with you offline.
 Recipient completed your offline form, survey or participated in your contest and gave their express permission to be contacted by email about specific subject(s), for example by ticking an empty checkbox.

-- Gave you their business card at an event.
+- Gave you their business card.
 If it’s absolutely clear that by giving their card the recipient would be added to a list with a particular subject matter, you have permission.
 We recommend an introductory message reminding them what they subscribed to, and when.

 - Explicitly opted in for the subject you are contacting them about.
 When opting in, it should be clear to the recipient what the nature of the mailings will be.
 For example, just because someone opted in for updates about a specific product doesn’t mean you can also add them to your general newsletter or promotional mailings for other products.